 The preferred and alternative regimens for the treatment of HCV GT3 infection are listed in Table 5.

-Sofosbuvir + daclatasvir ± ribavirin: While the AI444040 trial reported an 89% SVR rate in 18 treatment-naive HCV GT3-infected patients treated with this regimen for 24 wk, the ALLY-1 trial that enrolled both treatment-naive and treatment-experienced patients reported an 83% SVR rate in HCV GT3-infected patients with cirrhosis (n = 6) and a 91% SVR rate in liver transplant recipients with post-transplant recurrence of HCV GT3 infection (n = 11)[86,87].
-The phase III ALLY-3 trial evaluated the once-daily, 12-wk sofosbuvir + daclatasvir regimen in HCV GT3-infected patients [previously untreated (n = 101) and treatment-experienced (n = 51)].
-The SVR rates were 90% and 86% in treatment-naive and treatment-experienced patients, respectively.
-About 19% of patients in the treatment-naive and 25% of patients in the treatment-experienced groups had cirrhosis in this study.
+Sofosbuvir + daclatasvir ± ribavirin: While the AI444040 trial reported an 89% SVR rate in 18 treatment-naïve HCV GT3-infected patients treated with this regimen for 24 wk, the ALLY-1 trial that enrolled both treatment-naïve and treatment-experienced patients reported an 83% SVR rate in HCV GT3-infected patients with cirrhosis (n = 6) and a 91% SVR rate in liver transplant recipients with posttransplant recurrence of HCV GT3 infection (n = 11)[86,87].
+The phase III ALLY-3 trial evaluated the once-daily, 12 wk sofosbuvir + daclatasvir regimen in HCV GT3-infected patients [previously untreated (n = 101) and treatment-experienced (n = 51)].
+The SVR rates were 90% and 86% in treatment-naïve and treatment-experienced patients, respectively.
+About 19% of patients in the treatment-naïve and 25% of patients in the treatment-experienced groups had cirrhosis in this study.
 The SVR rates were 96% and 63% in patients without and with cirrhosis, respectively[131].
-The ALLY-3+ trial was a randomized, phase III trial that included both treatment-naive and treatment-experienced GT3-infected patients with advanced fibrosis or compensated cirrhosis.
-The efficacy and safety of daclatasvir + sofosbuvir with ribavirin given for either 12 or 16 wk were assessed in this trial.
+The ALLY-3+ trial was a randomized, phase III trial that included both treatment-naïve and treatment-experienced GT3-infected patients with advanced fibrosis or compensated cirrhosis.
+The efficacy and safety of daclatasvir + sofosbuvir with ribavirin given for either 12 wk or 16 wk were assessed in this trial.
 The SVR rates were 88% and 92% in the groups treated with the 12-wk regimen and the 16-wk regimen, respectively.
 In patients with cirrhosis, the corresponding SVR rates were 83% and 89%, respectively.
 Previous treatment had no influence on the SVR rates[132].
 The ALLY-3C trial was a single-arm, phase III study that evaluated the efficacy and safety of sofosbuvir + daclatasvir + ribavirin regimen given for 24 wk in HCV GT3-infected patients with compensated cirrhosis.
 While the SVR12 rate was 87% in the primary analysis, the rates in treatment-naïve and treatment-experienced patients were 93% and 79%, receptively.
 The regimen was well-tolerated[133].
 In real-world settings, treatment of HCV GT3-infected patients, including cirrhotic and treatment-experienced patients, and liver transplant recipients (with a history of HCC prior to transplantation) with recurrent cirrhosis, with this regimen has been found to result in high SVR rates[46,56,57,91,112,134-144].

-The efficacy and safety of the daclatasvir + sofosbuvir regimen have also been proven in treatment-naive and treatment-experienced HCV GT3-infected patients co-infected with HIV-1, including those with advanced liver disease and recurrent HCV after liver transplantation[73,97-99,101,103,140].
+The efficacy and safety of the daclatasvir + sofosbuvir regimen have also been proven in treatment-naïve and treatment-experienced HCV GT3-infected patients co-infected with HIV-1, including those with advanced liver disease and recurrent HCV after liver transplantation[73,97-99,101,103,140].

 High SVR rates have been reported with the use of this regimen in HCV GT3-infected patients with advanced chronic kidney disease with an eGFR < 30 mL/min or those on dialysis[80-82,104].
 Further, a regimen comprising low-dose sofosbuvir and full dose daclatasvir has been found to be safe and effective in achieving high SVR rates in HCV GT3-infected patients with eGFR < 30 mL/min or those on maintenance hemodialysis[105,108,145].
-Full or half-dose sofosbuvir plus daclatasvir regimen has also been evaluated in HCV GT3-infected renal transplant recipients with 100% SVR rates[85].
+Full or half-dose sofosbuvir + daclatasvir regimen has also been evaluated in HCV GT3-infected renal transplant recipients with 100% SVR rates[85].
 However, the number of patients included in all these studies are small, and large-scale studies may be needed to corroborate the significance of these findings.